0xcert/framework/docs/api/ethereum.md

 :::

 ::: Warning
-There is a possibility of unintentional behavior where account abilitites can be overwritten if more than one `SET_ABILITIES` order per account is active.
+There is a possibility of unintentional behavior where account abilities could be overwritten if more than one `SET_ABILITIES` action per account is active.
 Be aware of this when implementing.
 :::

 ### Create asset action